Lincoln Hirst on Gadgets, Con Tricks and Iatrosedation

 NG: Do you go to the dentist twice a year?

-My dentist was a family friend whom I felt very comfortable with and the only thing I needed done was to have one baby tooth taken out because it wouldn’t fall out on its own.
+My dentist was a family friend whom I felt very comfortable with, and the only thing I needed done was to have one baby tooth taken out because it wouldn’t fall out on its own.
 I then got into dental school and the lectures used to go on until about one o’clock most days.
 Around twelve o’clock my stomach would start rumbling.
 It was very embarrassing, so I put some sweets in my pocket and then every day in the last hour, I’d just be feeding them in one after the other while I was listening to lectures about tooth decay.

 Next thing I know I’ve got a cavity in a tooth (laughs) so I had to get that treated.
 I couldn’t believe it.
 But after that I managed to prevent everything, so I examine my own teeth, I clean my own teeth, much to the amusement of the staff who try and video me and put me on Facebook.
 Luckily I can assess whether I’ve got a problem myself and if I did need treatment, I’d get it done.

 I treat some other dentists and one of them has all these terrible fillings which he did himself rather than let someone else treat him.
 But I often think if I wasn’t a dentist, I probably wouldn’t have gone regularly and I would have been one of the people who have dental anxiety, for sure.
-Absolutely.
 Thankfully, if I felt I needed some treatment, I wouldn’t have a problem asking one of my friends to do it.

-But because I haven’t needed any real treatment I haven’t personally experienced dental fear.
+But because I haven’t needed any real treatment, I haven’t personally experienced dental fear.
 The only time I experienced really intense fear was while learning to fly a glider.
-One day the instructor jumped out and said “You’re going on your own now”.
-I knew that as long as everything went OK, I should be able to go and fly around and land, but I didn’t know for sure because on the 80 previous flights, I had done something wrong every time.
+One day the instructor said “You’re going on your own now”.
+I knew that as long as everything went OK, I should be able to fly around and land, but I didn’t know for sure because on the 80 previous flights, I had done something wrong every time.
 And I knew that if something happened, like the rope broke or some gust of wind out of the ordinary arose, I didn’t have the experience to deal with it, so I might be dead in the next 20 minutes.
-I sat there in the glider waiting for the take off because a plane tows you up.
+I sat there in the glider waiting for the take-off, because a plane tows you up.
 As I sat there thinking “hmm, I might be dead in 20 minutes”, I felt my mouth getting dry and my heart beating, and I felt really frightened and I suddenly realised this is what people feel like sitting in my chair.
 And I suddenly started thinking, “This is really good that I’m feeling this”.
 Because I had forgotten what real fear felt like.

 So in some ways it would probably be good if I needed a couple of root canals or a wisdom tooth out.
 I’ve got terrible veins and the second last blood test I had, they stabbed me six or seven times and ended up going in between my knuckles, and it made me resolve to think even more carefully about how I give injections.
 I think it’s really important to be on the receiving end.
 But yes, if I can avoid it I will! (laughs).